March, Cambridgeshire: Other churches

 In Victorian times, other Church of England churches were built in March, nearer to where most of the inhabitants now lived.
 Thomas Henry Wyatt was responsible for the design of St John's (consecrated 1872), St Peter's (built 1881) and St Mary's (Westry, built 1874).
 The four March Anglican churches now share a 'Team Ministry'.

 Trinity Church is now a joint Methodist and United Reformed Church.
 It was built as a Methodist church in the late 19th century to replace the small St Paul's Methodist Chapel in Gas Road.
-Development work was carried out during the late 1980s to convert St Paul's Methodist Church into Trinity Church by joining together St Paul's, the United Reformed Church, and the Primitive Methodist church.
+Development work was carried out during the late 1980s to convert St Paul's Methodist Church into Trinity Church by joining St Paul's, the United Reformed Church, and the Primitive Methodist church.

 Centenary Baptist Church, founded in 1700, is a member of the Baptist Union.
 Additionally, there is a Grace Baptist church, Providence Baptist, which was rebuilt in 1873.

 An Elim Pentecostal Church meets in March Community Centre.
 March Evangelical Fellowship meets on Upwell Road.
 Fenland Community Church is unique in the local area in focussing on the needs of people with learning difficulties.

 Roman Catholics are served by weekly masses in the Anglican church in Chatteris, the combined parish of March and Chatteris being dedicated to Our Lady of Good Counsel and St Peter.